Interrupt/systemshock/README.md

 - 3D rendering
 - AI
 - Physics
+- Cyberspace

 # Not working:
 - Saving / Loading
   - save and load system needs to be reimplemented
-- Main Menu
-  - the original main menu should be revived, instead of the old Mac version
 - Sound & Music
   - SDL_Mixer should be able to play the VOC and MIDI files used for sfx and music
+- Main Menu
+  - the original main menu should be revived, instead of the Mac version
 - Video Files
   - Need to revive the old movie rendering code in AFile